yambo-code/yambopy/docs/source/tutorial.rst

 .. code-block:: bash

-   FFTGvecs = 20 Ha
+   EXXRLvcs = 80 Ry
-   BndsRnXp = 24 bands
+   BndsRnXp = 25 bands
-   NGsBlkXp = 500 mHa
+   NGsBlkXp = 3  Ry
-   GbndRnge = 20 bands
+   GbndRnge = 25 bands
-   EXXRLvcs = 20 Ha
    QPkrange = [1,19,2,6]

 We can just simply run the code to calculate the GW corrections for all the points of the Brillouin zone by setting the convergence parameters in the function gw of the